This is a complete guide to lunges vs. squats.

 Of course, you can start off with just your body weight.

 When you feel ready, you can add weights with:

 - Weighted plates

-Besides improving your lower body visually and functionally, you may also prevent lower back injuries during everyday tasks that require you to squat low or pick something heavy off of the ground.
+Besides improving your lower body visually and functionally, you may also prevent lower back injuries during everyday tasks.

-Furthermore, as opposed to lunges, squats are less demanding in terms of balance, because the movement involves both feet and you move vertically.
+In comparison to lunges, squats are less demanding, in terms of balance, because your feet are aligned symmetrically.

 With a forward lunge, it is a different story as you have to take a step forward and engage more balancing muscles.

 The Benefits of Squats

 The table above shows three common benefits of the squat, but the squat is an exercise that has many more: